hashchange/backbone.marionette.export/README.md

 New test files in the `spec` directory are picked up automatically, no need to edit the configuration for that.

 ## Release Notes

+### v2.1.1

+- Made the component backward compatible with ES3 (fix for IE8)
+- Fixed strict mode in AMD build

 ### v2.1.0